Prepare Your Salesforce Knowledge Base

 Have search results highlight snippets of article text that match the search term.

-Determine Who Does What
+Determine Who Does What for Knowledge

 Maria determines what to do to allow internal users to view articles.
 Good news!
 All internal users can view knowledge articles by default.
 So, Maria doesn’t have to do anything to make that happen.